 Board members for 2018-19

-Corbin Miller, Brooke Lemmon, Rebecca Dengler Kaufman, Jodi Beyeler, Rocio Arevalo-Espinosa, Rose Widmer, Breck Herber, Bonnie Martin and Mindi Schlegel.
+Corbin Miller, Brooke Lemmon, Rebecca Dengler Kaufman, Jodi Beyeler, Rocio Arevalo-Espinosa, Rose Widmer, Breck Herber, Bonnie Martin and Mindy Schlegel.

 The Campus Center for Young Children focuses on a developmental approach to early childhood education as advocated by the National Association for the Education of Young Children.
 Our philosophy is based on the knowledge that children learn best when they have opportunities to explore their environment through hands-on, age and developmentally appropriate learning activities.
 The teachers are the architects of the learning environment; that is they use their knowledge of child development in conjunction with the needs of individual children to create a vibrant, sometimes challenging, learning environment.
 Children are given a variety of opportunities to engage in activities that help to develop all of the developmental domains-social/emotional, physical, cognitive, and sensory.